joyfill/components-swift/README.md

 Flutter example at [/joyfillflutterexample](https://github.com/joyfill/components-swift/tree/main/joyfillflutterexample)

 ### `DocumentEditor`
-The DocumentEditor is a key component of the Joyfill SDK, offering comprehensive features such as document editing, conditional logic, validation, page navigation, field event handling, formula evaluation, collection fields, advanced table operations, and schema validation.
+The DocumentEditor is a key component of the Joyfill SDK, offering comprehensive features such as document editing, conditional logic, validation, page navigation, field event handling, formula evaluation, advanced table operations, and schema validation.
 It provides easy to use functions to access and modify documents seamlessly.
 Additionally, any document updates made using the helper functions in the DocumentEditor automatically trigger change events.

 Below is an overview of its key components and usage: